Actively Pursuing the Ethics of Excellence

 To be a truly excellent, well-respected company, our integrity as an organization must be beyond reproach.
 How can we achieve that?
+We must actively pursue excellence – ethically.
 OUR COMPANY CAN NEVER BE SOMETHING THAT OUR PEOPLE ARE NOT.
-Every one of us must be responsible for acting ethically – with fairness, objectivity, honesty, integrity, loyalty, and trust – AND within the context of what’s legal and moral.
+Every one of us must be responsible for acting ethically with excellence, fairness, objectivity, honesty, integrity, loyalty, and trust – AND within the context of what’s legal and moral.

 Every day each of us faces tough choices at work.
 We must make decisions that affect how we do our jobs and those decisions also impact many other people.
 Not every issue is clear-cut.
-Sure, some answers will be black or white, but ethical questions can, and do, come in many shades of gray.
+Sure, some answers will be black or white, but ethical questions can and do, come in many shades of gray.
+The ethics of excellence can be a challenge for many.
 Having a framework or guideline to use when making choices can help us choose wisely and stay on track ethically.
-When you’re faced with a difficult decision, ask yourself the following five questions to make certain that you’re keeping ethics in the forefront of your decision-making.
+When you’re faced with a difficult decision, ask yourself the following five questions to make certain that you’re keeping ethics at the forefront of your decision-making.